-Stockholders at the close of business on March 24, 2014 (the "Record Date") are entitled to notice of, and to vote at, the Annual Meeting.
+Stockholders at the close of business on March 24, 2015 (the "Record Date") are entitled to notice of, and to vote at, the Annual Meeting.
 The Stockholders will be entitled to one vote for each share of common stock, par value \$0.02 per share (the "Common Stock"), held of record at the close of business on the Record Date.
 To take action at the Annual Meeting, a quorum composed of holders of one-third of the shares of Common Stock outstanding must be represented by proxy or in person at the Annual Meeting.
-On March 24, 2014, there were 50,923,100 shares of Common Stock outstanding.
+On March 24, 2015, there were 51,835,091 shares of Common Stock outstanding.
 No shares of preferred stock are outstanding.
-On March 24, 2014, there were stock options and restricted stock awards outstanding of 3,961,493 and 711,834, respectively.